Positroids are 3-colorable: Introduction

 A classical algebraic way to analyze the chromatic number of a graph is to study Nowhere-Zero(NZ)-tensions, which we will call NZ-coflows, as they form a concept dual to NZ-flows.
 Flows and coflows immediately generalize to regular oriented matroids and Hochst\"{a}ttler \cite{HadwigerforHyperplanes} presented a generalization of Hadwiger's famous conjecture that any graph which is not $k$-colorable must have a $K_{k+1}$-minor to regular oriented matroids.
 Goddyn and Hochst\"attler \cite{Boergerband} proved that this conjecture is equivalent to Tutte's 4-Flow conjecture for $k=4$, Tutte's 5-flow conjecture for $k=5$ and Hadwiger's conjecture for $k\ge 6$.

-A matroid is regular if and only if it does not have $U_{2,4}$, the four point line, as a minor.
+A matroid is regular if and only if it has no minor isomorphic to $U_{2,4}$ (the four point line), the Fano plane or the dual Fano plane.
 A first idea to generalize the theory of NZ-coflows to general oriented matroids would be, to require that summing the coflow-values along any cycle, taking the signs of the elements into account, evaluates to zero.
 Alas, one has to cope with the fact that using this definition no orientation of $U_{2,4}$ admits a non-trivial coflow, in particular, there is no NZ-coflow.
 Therefore, one needs to take another approach to define the NZ-coflows for general oriented matroids.
 The coflow space may dually be defined as the linear hull of signed characteristic vectors of cocircuits.
 Using this and ideas of Hochst\"attler and Ne\v{s}et\v{r}il \cite{honese}, Hochstättler and Nickel \cite{theflowlatticeofOM, onthechromaticnumber} initiated a chromatic theory of oriented matroids.
 Lacking the total unimodularity of the matrix defining the cocircuit space, they considered the integer lattice (chain group) generated by the signed characteristic vectors of the cocircuits instead.
 It seems possible that the generalization of Hadwiger's Conjecture to regular oriented matroids might be true even for general orientable matroids.

 While the case $k=2$ still is trivial for general oriented matroids, already the case $k=3$, which was proven by Hadwiger in the graphic (and regular) case, is open in general.
 The graphic case is easily proved observing the fact that a simple graph without $K_4$-minor always has a vertex of degree at most $2$.
 Therefore Goddyn, Hochst\"{a}ttler and Neudauer~\cite{goddynetal}, introduced the class of generalized series parallel ($GSP$) oriented matroids, which is an $M(K_4)$-free class, requiring that the coflow-lattice of every minor contains a vector with at most two non-zero entries which must be $+1$ or $-1$.
 This class is easily seen to be 3-colorable in the sense of Hochst\"{a}ttler and Nickel, if the matroid is loopless.
 In general, the class of $M(K_4)$-free matroids is not well understood~\cite{geelenblog}.
 If every such orientable matroid could be proven to be $GSP$, then Hadwiger's conjecture would hold for oriented matroids in the case $k=3$.
 A large class of orientable matroids without $M(K_4)$-minor is formed by the gammoids.
 Unfortunately, they are only slightly better understood.